 Yes, BCAAs are essential for every person, including vegans.
-They are crucial for building muscle mass, proper recovery, and overall health, as our bodies need it.
+They are crucial for building muscle mass, proper recovery, and overall health, as our bodies need them.

 BCAAs are generally safe to use as long as consumed in a prescribed dose.
 The daily intake of our Vegan BCAA will only increase its effectiveness.
-BCAA doesn’t have any side-effects unless used in excess.
+Raw bcaa powder doesn’t have any side effects unless used in excess.

 Yes, our organic vegan BCAA powder is dairy-free, so there is no lactose ingredient whatsoever.
 Just make sure to use the powder with plenty of water and mix it well before consuming it.